-Step 6: Fill the hole with the wood chips which are the remnants of your stump.
+Step 6: Fill the hole with the wood chips, which are the remnants of your stump.
 If you want to plant grass after stump grinding, you’ll need to remove all the wood chips first.

-While this is a home improvement project that you can do yourself, be sure to do your research before you begin.
-These machines can be a challenge to operate and you will need the proper safety gear and attire.
+While this is a home improvement project you can do yourself, be sure to do your research before you begin.
+These machines can be challenging to operate, especially for beginners, and you will need the proper safety gear and attire.

 No. 5: Call in the Pros

-If waiting weeks, working on it for hours, lighting fires, or operating heavy equipment don’t appeal to you, you can always hire someone who removes tree stumps for a living to help you.
+If waiting weeks, working on it for hours, lighting fires, or operating heavy equipment doesn’t appeal to you, you can always hire a local tree care professional.
 If you’re already getting a tree cut down, ask that company to remove the trunk.
 They will charge you an additional fee, but you may be able to negotiate a favorable rate since you are already working with them.

-It generally costs between $60 and $350 per stump for removal.
-To get a good estimate, measure the diameter of the stump and multiply this by $2 to $3.
-The average cost for professional removal is $165 and most charge a minimum of at least $100.
+It generally costs between $175 and $516 per stump for removal by a tree service.
+To get a reasonable estimate, measure the diameter of the stump and multiply this by $2 to $5.
+The average professional stump removal cost is $326.

-Since the cost to rent a stump grinder ranges from $100 to $200, you could actually come out ahead by hiring a service instead.
-Gerald Williams, owner of C-Trees & More in Houston, Texas said that in many cases the stump grinders available for rent at places like Home Depot are not big enough for most jobs.
-And he should know, his company has been removing trees and stumps for over 30 years.
+Since renting a stump grinder ranges from $200 to $400, you could come out ahead by hiring a tree removal service instead.
+Gerald Williams, owner of C-Trees & More in Houston, Texas, said that in many cases, the stump grinders available for rent at places like Home Depot are not big enough.

 “I’ve seen people rent these machines and try to do it themselves,” he said.
 “They get worked to death trying to remove the stump with one of these small grinders, and then they still end up calling a professional in to do the job.”